SilasHofer/Ticketing-System/README.md

         6. copy the Domain and scroll down to Allowed Callback URLs

-            Add <domain>/login/callback with , between the tow URLs
+            Add http://<domain>/login/callback with , between the tow URLs

+        7. click Save

     2. Go to Applications > APIs > Auth0 Management API > Machine To Machine Applications

         1. Authorize your application

-        2. Hit the arrow next to the Authorize button
+        2. click the arrow next to the Authorize button

         3. add the following permissions

-            * reade:users
+            * read:users

             * update:users